Symbols and Conventions

 - other sectors – other financial intermediaries and financial auxiliaries, insurance corporations and pension funds, non-financial corporations, households and non-profit institutions serving households, as defined in resident sector.
 Non-resident other financial intermediaries as from April 2007 includes international financial organisations if their activities have features of a development bank.

 Euro area encompasses those Member States in which the euro has been adopted as the single currency.
-The euro area currently comprises Austria, Belgium, Finland, France, Germany, Ireland, Italy, Luxembourg, the Netherlands, Portugal and Spain (as from 1 January 1999), Greece (as from 1 January 2001), Slovenia (as from 1 January 2007), Cyprus and Malta (as from 1 January 2008), Slovakia (as from 1 January 2009), Estonia (as from 1 January 2011).
+The euro area currently comprises Austria, Belgium, Finland, France, Germany, Ireland, Italy, Luxembourg, the Netherlands, Portugal and Spain (as from 1 January 1999), Greece (as from 1 January 2001), Slovenia (as from 1 January 2007), Cyprus and Malta (as from 1 January 2008), Slovakia (as from 1 January 2009), Estonia (as from 1 January 2011), Latvia (as from 1 January 2014).
 For purposes of monetary statistics the euro area also includes the ECB.

 Without prejudice to prevailing accounting and netting practices, for monetary statistics purposes all financial assets and all financial liabilities reported on a gross basis.
 Reported nominal value of loans and deposits excludes accrued interest.
 Accrued interest on securities held or issued is not included into the value of related securities.